paolotremadio/homebridge-automation-calendar/README.md

 ### Time of the day label
 The label for the current type of the day (it cannot be used for automation, use the **Time of the day** characteristic instead).

+### How to access the characteristics
+The native Home app does not display all other characteristics.
+For that you have to use the Home+ or Eve app.